How to Hear from the Holy Spirit | Hearing the Holy Spirit's Voice More Clearly

 1 Corinthians 2:14 The man without the Spirit does not accept the things that come from the Spirit of God, for they are foolishness to him, and he cannot understand them, because they are spiritually discerned.

-• The apostle Paul said, “I’ll go preach in Bythinia.”
+- • The apostle Paul said, “I’ll go preach in Bythinia.”
 But the Holy Spirit said, “No, I want you to go preach in Macedonia” (my summary of Acts 16:6-10).
-And Paul allowed his spiritual discernment to turn him from his own conscientious, but naturally-chosen, plans to follow the plans and voice of God.
+And Paul allowed his spiritual discernment to turn him from his own conscientious, but naturally-chosen plans to follow the plans of and the voice of the Holy Spirit of God.

 Revelation 1:10 On the Lord’s Day I was IN THE SPIRIT, and I heard behind me a loud voice like a trumpet...

 - •• It is vital that we be often “in the Spirit.”

 - • That’s when John heard the voice of the Lord.

 - •• A closing question: How often do you deliberately try to be “in the Spirit”?
 At church services only?
 In times of prayer or bible reading only?